Last updated: 16 July 2020

 2.1 dunnhumby Limited (referred to in the Privacy Notice as “we”, “our” or “us”) respects your right to privacy.
 This Privacy Notice explains who we are, how we collect, share and use personal data about you (referred to in the Privacy Notice as “data”), as a member of Shopper Thoughts, and how you can exercise your privacy rights in relation to your participation in the Shopper Thoughts community.

-1.2 This Privacy Notice applies to information that we collect via the website at https://shopperthoughts.ie, and Shopper Thoughts-related applications (including our mobile application) and other sources like prize draws and surveys.
+2.2 This Privacy Notice applies to data that we collect via our website at https://shopperthoughts.com, and Shopper Thoughts-related applications including our mobile application (also referred to as the “app”) (collectively “Shopper Thoughts”).

 3.1 dunnhumby is a consumer data science company, headquartered in the U.K. but with group companies all around the world.
 Our products and services help retailers and brands analyse data in order to improve consumer experiences and build loyalty.

 4.1 Shopper Thoughts is a community for consumers to share experiences and thoughts on shopping via our website, mobile application, discussion boards, prize draws and surveys.
 This helps retailers and brands to develop products and improve the shopping experience for their customers.
 Members benefit from participation by obtaining “Shopper Thoughts points" that can be redeemed for points and shopping vouchers of high-street and online retailers (for example, Tesco Clubcard points and Amazon vouchers).

 5.1 If you are a member of Shopper Thoughts, we may collect the following data about you: